duneroadrunner/SaferCPlusPlus/README.md

 [b] expensive assignment (including when done at construction)

 Note it is assumed that `gsl::not_null<>` and `const` will be used where appropriate.
+And in many cases (raw) references could/would be used in place of raw pointers, but the same safety issues apply.
 ```

 It's interesting to note that, despite the fact that they were designed independently, the set of pointer types provided by SaferCPlusPlus roughly correspond to those of the [Rust](#safercplusplus-versus-rust) language.
 Which perhaps makes sense as both use the strategy of, as much as possible, exploiting scope lifetimes to achieve memory safety without extra run-time overhead.
 And both prioritize memory safety (and data race safety) without resorting to garbage collection.